6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 FROM SELF-GOVERNANCE TO SELF-TRANSCENDENCE

-The powers formed in the first septenary—intention, intuition, embodiment, structure, culture, choice, and agency—meet their limits in the second.
-There they undergo crisis and are refined through reflection, discipline, and ethical discernment.
-A person moves from instinctive living to intentional, responsible personhood: Temperance rather than the Chariot.
+The powers formed in the First Septenary—intention, intuition, embodiment, structure, culture, choice, and agency—meet their limits in the Second.
+There they undergo crisis and refinement through reflection, discipline, and ethical discernment.
+A person moves from instinctive living to intentional personhood: integration and proportion (Temperance), not mere forward drive (the Chariot).

-And yet, even in Temperance’s radiant equilibrium, something remains unasked: Who is the one doing this governing?
-The self grows wise—but it still lives within the boundary of individuality.
-It still assumes that the “I” is the final point of reference.
+And yet, this momentous achievement only clears the way for further growth.
+The personal self has become skillful—but it still lives within the boundary of ego.
+It still assumes that the “I” is the final point of reference, the central altar before which everything must bow.

 The person returns to ordinary life, but the ordinary is no longer merely ordinary.
 It is recognized as the very stage on which the Infinite continually becomes present.
 The chores, relationships, and responsibilities of daily life are taken up again—but now they shine.
 One no longer lives from the ego, even though one continues to use the ego.
 The ego now serves the soul, not the other way around.